 For the most part, these mobile apps are comparable.
 Again, this comes down to subjective preference; some people will find it easier or more comfortable to browse one set of mobile apps over the other.

-That said, G Suite products tend to be more straightforward, less cluttered, and easier to understand as a newcomer.
+That said, Google Workspace products tend to be more straightforward, less cluttered, and easier to understand as a newcomer.
 Load times tend to be slightly faster, menus are organized more logically, and you’ll likely experience fewer formatting frustrations.

-Winner: Tie; G Suite has an edge when it comes to modern UI, but Office 365’s history is too relevant to ignore.
+Winner: Tie; Google Workspace has an edge when it comes to modern UI, but Microsoft 365’s history is too relevant to ignore.

-Overall, G Suite and Office 365 are too similar in their approach to customer support to differentiate between the two.
+Overall, they are too similar in their approach to customer support to differentiate between the two.

 And The Winner is…

 Now for the final answer.
 One service package must be better than the other, right?
 So who wins the battle of Google Workspace vs. Microsoft 365?